Robust high-fidelity DFT study of the lithium-graphite phase diagram: Methodology

-The insertion of Li into graphite leads to expansion of the lattice.\cite{dahn1995mechanisms} To get accurate lattice constants for each of the Li-graphite structures, we first expand graphite in-plane followed by an expansion out of plane and carry out an energy minimization.
-As mentioned before, we restrict our DFT calculations to calculate the energy of stage 1 to stage 4 structures, since the unit cells become too large for structures beyond stage 4.
-Further, beyond stage 4 structures have not been clearly observed in experiments.\cite{dahn1991phase}
+The insertion of lithium into graphite leads to expansion of the lattice.\cite{dahn1995mechanisms} To get accurate lattice constants for each of the Li-graphite structures, we first expand graphite in-plane followed by an expansion out of plane and carry out an energy minimization.

-The Li-graphite phases have a large number of structural possibilities due to the large number of sites available for Li in graphite.
-A systematic way of accounting for this structural disorder is through the method of cluster expansion.
-Cluster expansion has been previously used to describe the Li-graphite phases and other intercalation compounds like Li$_x$CoO$_2$, Li$_x$TiS$_2$, etc.\cite{persson2010thermodynamic,wolverton1998first,ceder2000first} In cluster expansion, the Li sites are considered as a lattice model and an occupation variable is assigned to each Li site.
+The lithium-graphite phases have a large number of structural possibilities due to the large number of sites available for Li in graphite.
+A systematic way of accounting for this structural disorder is through the Ising model.
+2-body cluster expansion which is similar to Ising model, has been previously used to describe the Li-graphite phases and other intercalation compounds like Li$_x$CoO$_2$, Li$_x$TiS$_2$, etc.\cite{persson2010thermodynamic,wolverton1998first,ceder2000first} In the Ising model, the Li sites are considered as a lattice model and an occupation variable is assigned to each Li site.
 We define the occupation variable, $s$, to be 1 if the site is occupied by Li and 0 when the site is empty.
-The formation enthalpy of the system is then derived as a polynomial expansion of these occupation variables as
+The formation enthalpy of the system is then derived in terms of these occupation variables as

-where s$\mathrm{_i}$ is the occupation variable associated with site `i', V is the energy associated with Li occupying a site `i' in the graphite and J$\mathrm{_{i,j}}$ are the various interactions between two Li atoms occupying two sites in the lattice model.
-We assume that three-body and higher order interactions between Li's are negligible.
-Thus, we limit our cluster expansion to two-body interactions.
+where s$\mathrm{_i}$ is the occupation variable associated with site `i', V is the energy associated with lithium occupying a site `i' in the graphite and J$\mathrm{_{i,j}}$ are the various interactions between two Li atoms occupying two sites in the lattice model.